-Bristol Yacht Club had a modest birth in 1877 when a group of Brown University students got together and formed the Zephyr Boat Club "for the purpose of mutual interests and the practicing of rowing on our harbor, the principal object of the club being however to have a good time."
+Bristol Yacht Club had a modest birth in 1877 when a group of Brown University students got together and formed Zephyr Boat Club "for the purpose of mutual interests and the practicing of rowing on our harbor, the principal object of the club being however to have a good time."

 Today, Bristol Yacht Club sits on the west side of Bristol Harbor in the old Red Crest Estate.
-In 1955 some forward thinking members saw an opportunity, purchased the site, and the rest is history.
+In 1955 some forward thinking members saw an opportunity, purchased the site and the rest is history.

 Our facilities and active waterfront make it easy to have fun.
-Members actively volunteer to maintain the house, grounds, and waterfront.
+Members actively volunteer to maintain the house, grounds and waterfront.
 We might host an informal clambake on the lawn one day and a formal dinner dance the next.
 Our competitive but friendly Wednesday race series often draws more than 40 boats on the line; we are active in the NBYA (Narragansett Bay Yachting Association), MOHOSA (Mount Hope Sailing Association), and Newport to Bermuda races.